Cruz Azul (women)

 Club de Futbol Cruz Azul S.A. de C.V.
-Femenil, commonly referred to as Cruz Azul Femenil or simply Cruz Azul, is a Mexican professional women's football club based in Mexico City, Mexico.
-It competes in the Liga MX Femenil and has been the women's section of Cruz Azul since 2016.
-The club plays its home games on Cancha 1, situated within their training grounds, Instalaciones La Noria.
+Femenil, commonly referred to as Cruz Azul Femenil or simply Cruz Azul, is a Mexican professional women's football club based in Cuernavaca, Morelos.
+The club competes in the Liga Femenil and has been the women's section of the Cruz Azul men's team based in Mexico City since 2016.
+As of 2026, the club plays its home games at Estadio Centenario in Cuernavaca, Morelos.